WeisongZhao/SACDm/README.md

 <img src='./imgs/MATLAB.jpg' align="left" width=120>
 </p>

 This repository is for SACD reconstruction, and it will be in continued development.
-It is distributed as accompanying software for publication: [Weisong Zhao et al. Enhancing detectable fluorescence fluctuation for high-throughput and four-dimensional live-cell super-resolution imaging, XXX (2022)](https://www.nature.com).
+It is distributed as accompanying software for publication: [Weisong Zhao et al. Enhanced detection of fluorescence fluctuation for high-throughput super-resolution imaging, Nature Photonics (2023)](https://doi.org/10.1038/s41566-023-01234-9).
 Please cite SACD in your publications, if it helps your research.
 <br>
 <br>
 <br>